-Coming off a successful 2012-2013 campaign, Nathan Hager enters his seventh season as Head Men's Basketball Coach.
-He led the Pride to a program best 11-5 conference record and first ever NECC conference championship game.
-For his team's efforts, he earned his first conference Coach of the Year award and three student-athletes were placed on the All-Conference team.
-The season also marked the third-straight year the Pride has made the post season in their six year history.
+In 2013-2014 Hager led the team to their third consecutive NECC semifinal.
+The Pride had three All-Conference performers, including one first teamer and the NECC Rookie of the year.
+In 2012-2013, he led the Pride to a prior program best 11-5 conference record and first ever conference championship game.
+For his team's efforts, he earned his first New England Collegiate Conference Coach of the Year award and three student-athletes were placed on the All-Conference team.

-Hager was appointed as the first Men's Basketball Coach at Regis in November of 2006.
-The Franklin, Pennsylvania native promptly led the first year program to a competitive campaign in 2007-2008, with the Pride finishing 9-16 overall, with a 3-10 conference record.
+Hager was tabbed the first Men's Basketball Coach at Regis in November of 2006.
+The Franklin, Pennsylvania native promptly led the first year program to a competitive campaign in 2007-2008 with a 9-16 record.
 Hager quickly turned the Pride into a winning program, finishing the 2010-11 season with a 15-12 record, and appearances in The Commonwealth Coast Conference and Eastern Collegiate Athletic Conference post-season tournaments.

-Before coming to Weston, Hager had spent the previous three and a half seasons as the Associate Head Coach for Greg Curley, at Juniata College in Huntingdon, Pennsylvania.
+Before coming to Weston, Hager had spent the previous three and a half seasons as the associate head coach for Greg Curley, at Juniata College in Huntingdon, Pennsylvania.
 Hager played an important part in building a championship caliber program, which ascended the Eagles to conference championship games in 2007 and 2008.
-As recruiting coordinator at Juniata, Hager helped successfully recruit three All-Conference performers along with one D3hoops.com All-Region performer.
+As recruiting coordinator at Juniata, Hager helped successfully recruited three all-conference performers along with one D3hoops.com All-Region performer.

 Hager, a 2001 Juniata graduate, was a four-year starter and two year captain for head coach Rick Ferry.
 After averaging over 10 points per game for his career, Hager was named the Jack Oller Most Valuable Player his senior season and received the William R. Smaltz Award in 2001.
 During his time at Juniata, Hager was the student-athlete representative on the NCAA Interpretations and Legislations Committee and worked as an intern with Auburn University compliance office during the summer months.